#MUNforALL

 We’re more than the conference.

-MUN Academy
+For students: MUN Academy

 The Foundation is dedicated to provide support to teachers who deliver Model United Nations programmes in their own schools.
 Whether this is through setting up a MUN club, or bringing students to conferences, London YouthMUN offers a community of likeminded individuals where you can benefit from curriculum support and practical advice.